rajeshr264/bolt-beginner-hands-on-lab/05-writing-tasks/README.md

 # How does a Bolt-task work?

-A task allows a multi step configuraiton to be broken down into well defined steps.
+A [task](https://puppet.com/docs/bolt/latest/writing_tasks.html) allows a multi step configuration algorithm to be broken down into well defined steps.
 This philosphy is similar to breaking down a large function into smaller functions.
-Each smaller function is connected to others, via variables.
+Each smaller function is connected to other functions via variables.

-This task based breakdown allows for easier code management and better error reporting.

-1. Tasks can be scripts written in popular scripting languages like Bourne Shell, Powershell, Python, Ruby or it can be a Bolt-Task.
+1. Tasks are scripts written in popular scripting languages like Bourne Shell, Powershell, Python, Ruby or it can be a Bolt-Task.
 You can download Bolt tasks from the [Puppet Forge](https://forge.puppet.com/).
 Try this search: _sqlserver_ on the Forge and you will see it return a result with the Bolt Tasks icon next to it.

-2. Tasks are stored in the following hierarchy `modules/<unique directory name>/tasks/` underneath the Boltdir.
+2. Tasks are similar to scripts, but they are kept in modules and can have metadata.
+This allows you to reuse and share them.
+Tasks are stored in the following hierarchy `modules/<unique directory name>/tasks/` underneath the Boltdir.

 3. You can have several tasks per module.